Surfside mayor says security will be tightened at the condo collapse location, which he says is a 'holy site' - KTVZ

 By Hollie Silverman, Rebekah Riess and Natasha Chen, CNN

-As the death toll in the Surfside condo collapse nears 100, officials said security at the location will be tightened as it becomes a place for people to pay their respects and memorialize their loved ones.
+As the death toll in the Surfside condo collapse nears 100, officials said security at the location will be tightened, with only authorized personnel allowed at the site in the near future.

-Surfside Mayor Charles Burkett said only authorized personnel will be allowed at the Champlain Towers South for the near future.
+Surfside Mayor Charles Burkett said he is speaking with city officials and families of the victims to discuss future plans at the location.

 Crews recovered four additional bodies in the rubble Monday, bringing the total number of victims to 94.